BillHertzing/ATAP.Utilities/SolutionDocumentation/NewComputerSetup.md

 - X.M.P is enabled
 - Intel Rapid Storage technology is OFF
 - change hotswap notification to "enabled"
-- select a single boot option,the USB drive (uefi)
+- select a single boot option,the USB drive (UEFI)
 - save and reboot

 ## Install the Operating system